Ike Turner: Musical style

 In his career, Turner originally worked in the style of 1950s R&B, or post-jump blues.
 His early influences included Amos Milburn and Louis Jordan, as well as country music artists such as Hank Williams Sr. and Merle Travis.
 Though primarily known as a guitarist, Turner began his career playing piano and personally considered it his main instrument.
+In 1951, journalist Mike McGee compared him to jazz pianist Fats Waller and wrote: "Ike Turner is the hottest piano player in many a day."

-Turner grew up playing boogie woogie piano, which he learned from Pinetop Perkins.
+Turner grew up playing boogie woogie piano, which he learned from blues pianist Pinetop Perkins.
 He decided he was not meant to be a frontman when at twelve he was coerced into giving an impromptu piano recital in school.
 He found the experience terrifying and from then on preferred not to be the focus of attention, but rather to be in the background controlling the show.
 He considered himself an organizer rather than a performer.
-Donald Fagen noted: "[T]alented as he was, there wasn't anything really supernatural about Ike's skills as a musician...
+Musician Donald Fagen noted: "[T]alented as he was, there wasn't anything really supernatural about Ike's skills as a musician...
 What Ike excelled at was leadership: conceptualization, organization, and execution."

 Turner's guitar style is distinguished by heavy use of the whammy bar to achieve a strong reverb-soaked vibrato, string bending, hammer-ons and triplets in his blues phrasing.
 Turner was an early adopter of the Fender Stratocaster electric guitar, buying one from O.K.
 Houk's Piano Co. store in Memphis the year of its release in 1954.
 Unaware that the guitar's tremolo arm could be used to subtle effect, Turner used it to play screaming, swooping and diving solos that predated artists such as Jimi Hendrix and Jeff Beck by a decade.
 In The Stratocaster Chronicles, Tom Wheeler wrote that Turner's "inventive style is a classic example of an artist discovering the Stratocaster, adapting to its features and fashioning something remarkable."
 Turner himself said of his tremolo technique: "I thought it was to make the guitar scream—people got so excited when I used that thing."
 Dave Rubin wrote in Premier Guitar magazine: "All those years of playing piano and arranging taught him a considerable amount about harmony, as he could certainly navigate I-IV-V chord changes.
 Ike modestly terms what he does on the guitar as 'tricks', but make no mistake, he attacked his axe with the conviction of a man who knew precisely what he wanted to hear come out of it."

 Reviewing Turner's 1973 album Bad Dreams, Robert Christgau wrote: "After twenty years of raking it in from the shadows, he's finally figured out a way of applying his basically comic bass/baritone to rock and roll.
 Studio-psychedelic New Orleans, echoes of the Band and Dr. John, some brilliant minor r&b mixed in with the dumb stuff.
 My God—at the moment he's more interesting than Tina."